Tony Bennett: 1990–2006: Established career

-1996–2006: Into his 70s

-Since his comeback, Bennett financially prospered; by 1999, his assets were worth $15 to 20 million.
+Following his comeback, Bennett financially prospered; by 1999, his assets were worth $15 to 20 million.
 He had no intention of retiring, saying in reference to masters such as Pablo Picasso, Jack Benny, and Fred Astaire: "right up to the day they died, they were performing.
 If you are creative, you get busier as you get older."
-Bennett continued to record and tour steadily, doing a hundred shows a year by the end of the 1990s.
-In concert, Bennett often made a point of singing one song (usually "Fly Me to the Moon") without any microphone or amplification, demonstrating his skills at vocal projection.
+He continued to record and tour steadily, playing a hundred shows a year by the end of the 1990s.
+In concert, he often made a point of singing one song (usually "Fly Me to the Moon") without any microphone or amplification, demonstrating his skills at vocal projection.
 One show, Tony Bennett's Wonderful World: Live From San Francisco, was made into a PBS special.
-Bennett also created the idea behind, and starred in the first episode of, the A&E Network's popular Live by Request series, for which he won an Emmy Award.
-In addition to numerous television guest performances, Bennett has had cameo appearances as himself in films such as The Scout, Analyze This, and Bruce Almighty.
+He conceptualized and starred in the first episode of the A&E Network's popular Live by Request series, for which he won an Emmy Award.
+He made cameo appearances as himself in films such as The Scout, Analyze This, and Bruce Almighty.

-In 1998, he made an unlikely but highly successful appearance on the final day of a mud-soaked Glastonbury in an immaculate suit and tie, his whole set on this occasion consisting of songs about the weather.
-Bennett also published The Good Life: The Autobiography of Tony Bennett in 1998.
-A series of albums, often based on themes (such as Duke Ellington, Louis Armstrong, Billie Holiday, blues, or duets), has met with largely positive reviews; Bennett has won eleven more Best Traditional Pop Vocal Performance or Best Traditional Pop Vocal Album Grammys in the subsequent years, most recently for the year 2022.
-Bennett has sold over 50 million records worldwide during his career.
+In 1998, Bennett performed on the final day of a mud-soaked Glastonbury Festival in an immaculate suit and tie, his whole set on this occasion consisting of songs about the weather.
+His autobiography The Good Life was also first published in 1998.
+A series of albums, often based on themes (such as Duke Ellington, Louis Armstrong, Billie Holiday, blues, or duets), met with largely positive reviews.